bluecatlabs/gateway-workflows/Community/dhcp_exporter/README.md

 *width* corresponds to the width of the column when exported to a spreadsheet.
 Larger numbers mean wider columns.
 *gwidth* corresponds to the width of the column shown on the BlueCat Gateway web UI.
 Larger numbers mean wider columns.

-When the value of *width* is set to *0*, it will completely hide the column from the BlueCat Gateway web UI.
+When the value of *width* is set to *0*, the spreadsheet will be exported with the corresponding column hidden.
-When the value of *gwidth* is set to *0*, it will not be exported to the spreadsheet.
+When the value of *gwidth* is set to *0*, it will hide the column from the BlueCat Gateway web UI.

 Make sure the corresponding UDFs exist on BAM prior to adding additional columns.
-Edit the *config_ja.json* file for Japanese.
+Edit the `config_ja.json` file for Japanese.

 2. **Language**
 You can switch to a Japanese menu by doing the following.
-    1. Create *ja.txt* in the BlueCat Gateway container.
+    1. Create `ja.txt` in the BlueCat Gateway container.
     ```
     cd /portal/Administration/create_workflow/text/
     cp en.txt ja.txt